Behavioral Health and Social Psychology Lab

 Dani Fagre

 Dani graduated in 2010 with a degree in Biology, but also excelled in psychology and gender studies.
 In the spring of 2010 she served as the student co-chair of the gender studies symposium.
 In addition, she is a Phi Beta Kappa member.
 In the lab, she led the experimental philosophy team (x-phi) and also conducted research in prevention and detection health behaviors.
-She has recently accepted a position at the Grand Teton National park as a wildlife brigade intern.
+After graduation, she worked at the Grand Teton National park as a wildlife brigade intern.
 Dani loves listening to Josh Ritter, secretly loves listening to Josh turner, and also enjoys eating “organic” almonds.
 Finally, she is an excellent adoptive pet owner of her beta, Don Quixote.

 Peaches Baula